aicoe-aiops/mailing-list-analysis-toolkit/manifests/README.md

 # Automated Argo workflows

 If you'd like to automate your Jupyter notebooks using Argo, please use these kustomize manifests.
-If you follow the steps bellow, your application is fully set and ready to be deployed via Argo CD.
+If you follow the steps below, your application is fully set and ready to be deployed via Argo CD.

 For a detailed guide on how to adjust your notebooks etc, please consult [documentation](https://github.com/aicoe-aiops/data-science-workflows/blob/master/Automating%20via%20Argo.md)